blue-kale-test/rearrange/README.md

 =========

 This module is used for rearranging names.
-Turns "LastName, FirstName" into "FirstName LastName"
+Turns "LastName, FirstName" into "FirstName LastName."

 	#Example

-Calling 'rearrange_name{"Turing, Alan")' will return '"Alan Turing"'
+Calling 'rearrange_name{"Turing, Alan")' will return '"Alan Turing."'